rishu5110/code-reviewer/README.md

 # Code Review AI

-An intelligent code analysis tool that provides instant feedback on your code using AI-powered suggestions.
+An intelligent code analysis tool that provides instant feedback on your code using AI-powered suggestions and tracks your coding progress.

 ## 🚀 Features

-- Real-time code analysis
+- Real-time code analysis using Google's Gemini AI
-- AI-powered suggestions
+- User authentication (signup/login)
-- Best practices recommendations
+- Progress tracking for completed questions
-- Performance optimization tips
+- AI-powered code review suggestions
-- Security vulnerability detection
+- Error detection and explanation with emojis
 - Dark mode interface
 - Responsive design